meghdadFar/snlp/README.md

 - **Entropy for Natural Language** Entropy has a wide range of applications in NLP.
 Recently, researchers have show that it can be used to improve the quality of conversational AI [[1]](#1) and text summarization [[2]](#2).

 - **Label Evaluation** Labeled datasets often come with certain level of human error.
-If not captured early on, this these errors will propagate to downstream machine learning models and hinder their quality rendering an otherwise well-performing model performs poorly.At model building and training time there is no easy way to identify if the error lies in the labels or the model itself.
+If not captured early on, this these errors will propagate to downstream machine learning models and hinder their quality rendering an otherwise well-performing model performs poorly.
+At model building and training time there is no easy way to identify if the error lies in the labels or the model itself.
 This often leads to spending a large amount of time trying to fix the problem.
 To avoid this, Label Evaluation features provides a set of functionalities to evaluate the labels and identify problematic ones based on measures of Inter Rater Agreement, and Correlations.

 # Usage